A highly accurate procedure for computing globally optimal Wannier functions in one-dimensional crystalline insulators: Introduction

-The algorithm in this paper is closely related to the one dimensional case in \cite{cances2017robust,marzari1997maximally}.
-However, this approach differs from these existing works in three crucial aspects.
-First, we provide a complete numerical procedure that starts with the Schr\"odinger equation and ends with the evaluation of the Wannier function.
-Second, this approach is high-order convergent and amendable to further improvement by switching to arbitrarily higher-order ODE solvers.
-Finally and most significantly, we are able to directly compute a provably maximally localized Wannier function without any type of iterative optimization.
-We refer the reader to Remark \ref{rmk:othermethods} for further details.
+The algorithm in this paper is closely related to the one dimensional case in \cite{cances2017robust,marzari1997maximally,vanderbilt2018berry}, which are also based on parallel transport.
+However, our approach differs from these existing works in three crucial aspects.
+First, we provide a complete numerical procedure that starts with the Schr\"odinger equation and ends with the evaluation of the Wannier function, where {we solve the parallel transport equation exactly up to discretization errors only. } Second, this convergence of our approach is of arbitrarily high-order with the order determined solely by choice of integrator.
+This is in contrast to the approach of \cite{cances2017robust,marzari1997maximally,vanderbilt2018berry} which has a parallel transport procedure that is fundamentally limited to low order.
+Finally and most significantly, we are able to directly compute a provably globally optimal Wannier function without any type of iterative optimization.

+{Furthermore, we point out that our analysis shows the parallel transport scheme in one dimension in \cite{marzari1997maximally,vanderbilt2018berry} (see Remark\,\ref{rmk:twist}), although only a second-order approximation, also yields exponentially localized Wannier functions when combined with the same correction procedure in this paper.
+To the best of our knowledge, this has long been a heuristic among physicists \cite{marzari2012maximally, vanderbilt2018berry}, but has never been rigorously proven.
+The resulting Wannier functions from this scheme, however, differ slightly from the globally optimal ones presented in this work, with the discrepancy arising from the approximation in the parallel transport step.
+This observation is particularly relevant in settings where it is advantageous to first obtain the Bloch functions, such as in density functional theory.
+To avoid digression, we will report a detailed analysis of the above points at a later date.}

-This is the first in a series of papers; in subsequent papers we will consider the multiband case in one dimension, and single and multiband cases in higher dimensions.
+This is the first in a series of papers; the extension of our results to single band matrix models in two dimensions can be found in the preprint \cite{zhang2025constructing}.
+In subsequent papers we will consider the multiband case both in one dimension and higher dimensions.
+We will briefly mention the challenges for these extensions in Section\,\ref{s:conclusions}.

 We now outline the remainder of this manuscript.
 In Section \ref{s:prelims}, we review some background material on Wannier functions.
 This is followed by Section \ref{s:apparatus} where we develop the analytic apparatus for constructing globally optimal Wannier functions.
 After this are Sections \ref{s:procedure} and \ref{s:detailed} where we describe our numerical procedure.
 Our numerical procedure is illustrated in Section \ref{s:numerics} which contains numerical experiments.
 We provide our conclusions and outline future work in Section \ref{s:conclusions}.